Message from SIG Chair

 Warm greetings from Texas Tech University!

 First and foremost, I wish to express my sincere gratitude to those who have made it possible for me to assume the role of Chair of this organization (2025-2026), sponsored by the American Educational Research Association (AERA).
-Given that this position is not the result of self-nomination, the responsibility it entails is even greater, requiring a form of leadership deeply rooted in the needs and aspirations of our tireless academic and professional community.
+Given that this position is not the result of a self-nomination, the responsibility it entails is even greater, requiring a form of leadership deeply rooted in the needs and aspirations of our tireless academic and professional community.

 The leadership entrusted to me would not be possible without the collective support of those who sustain this organization each day through their dedication, vision, and hard work.
 I am especially grateful to the many individuals who have generously shared their time and expertise through exemplary volunteer service across the SIG, including on the Award Committees, Executive Team, and Working Groups.

 As we move forward into this new phase, we acknowledge the ongoing and emerging challenges before us.
-The current political climate—shaped by ethnocentric rhetoric and anti-immigrant sentiment and actions—has already begun to affect the very institutions that have long supported our mission to advance bi-/multilingualism in U.S education and society.
+The current political climate—shaped by ethnocentric rhetoric and anti-immigrant sentiment and actions—has already begun to affect the very institutions that have long supported our mission to advance bi-/multilingualism in public education and across broader U.S. society.
 In this context, we are called to reaffirm our commitment to defending the human, educational, and linguistic rights of students and community members who, in the words of the renowned anthro-political linguist, Professor Ana Celia Zentella (Emerita, University of California San Diego), "do not dream 'the American Dream' in English-Only."

 Yet not all challenges arise solely from restrictive political or ideological contexts.
 As an academic field, it is essential that we create spaces for courageous, critical, and collective self-reflection on significant issues affecting the realization and ongoing development of our mission and vision in light of contemporary exigencies.
-To support this process, and in alignment with Prof. Maisha T. Winn's (Stanford University) 2026 AERA Presidential Program Theme, "Unforgetting Histories and Imagining Futures: Constructing a New Vision for Education Research,we can begin by considering the following preliminary guiding questions:
+To support this process, and in alignment with Professor Maisha T. Winn's (Stanford University) 2026 AERA Presidential Program Theme, "Unforgetting Histories and Imagining Futures: Constructing a New Vision for Education Research,we could begin by considering the following preliminary guiding questions:

 1. How can we build a more inclusive academic and professional community at both national and international levels?